living a minimalist lifestyle

 I’m on the journey of living a minimalist lifestyle.
 That looks different to everyone, but to me, it means having a home that is visually appealing.
 It also means a house that doesn’t feel crowded and makes me feel stressed.
 Right now that’s exactly how my house feels!

-Between all the new baby stuff, River’s ever-growing toy pile and my husbands hoarding tendencies my house stress me out!
+Between all the new baby stuff, my toddlers ever-growing toy pile and my husbands hoarding tendencies my house stresses me out!
 It’s not only full of stuff but gets dirty faster then I can keep up because I’m constantly picking stuff up.

 This summer I had gone through the house decluttering, but never completely finished.
 With just having Christmas and a newborn arrive a couple months ago it became full again.